23.12/2022

 Products made from MoLa-PM are produced in the form of rolled sheets, slabs, plates, discs, forged rods, boats, screens, and radiator components.

-Sheet it produced with thickness of 0.5 mm or greater.
+Sheet it produced with tickness of 0.5 mm or greater.

-Below are the guaranteed tolerances for dimensions and surface quality of rolled stock:
+Below are the guaranteed allowances for dimensions and surface quality of rolled stock:

 width ± 0.8 mm;

-roughness of a milled or ground surfaces shall not exceed 40 Rz.
+roughness of a milled or ground surfaces shall not exceed 40.

-Concrete dimensions and tolerances for thickness, width and length of rolled stock, forged stock or tooled products, including requirements for surface roughness, are set in accordance with client requests.
+Concrete dimensions and allowances for thickness, width, and length of rolled stock, forged stock or tooled products, including requirements for surface roughness, are set in accordance with client requests.
 Unless otherwise specified, the roughness of a milled or ground surface does not exceed Rz40.

 Products with complex shapes are produced based on plans.